 10.2 On demand deliveries

-If an On Demand Order has been agreed, the Client shall offer the separate part deliveries on the agreed delivery dates without the Client being required to negotiate these.
+If an On Demand Order has been agreed, the Contractor shall offer the separate part deliveries on the agreed delivery dates without the Client being required to negotiate these.

 10.3 Deviations from the on demand schedule

 Once an On Demand Order has been agreed, the Parties may agree that a certain delivery time in the delivery schedule may be deviated from subject to the following paragraphs of this article.